A (carbon) tail of two fleeces

 Another plus: Patagonia's wool and cashmere come from happy animals grazed on pastures free of pesticides and synthetic fertilizers.
 Virtually visit these farms in New Zealand and Mongolia on slide shows, and fall in love with these totally cute cashmere goats.
 And if you're a leaf peeper and knitter, wool grown and processed organically by Vermont's Green Mountain Spinnery is worth a detour to pretty Putney.
 If you don't knit, consider an organic wool sweater like those sold here.
 Say baa-bah to pesticides and count carbon along with sheep.

 This article originally appeared in Plenty in October 2008.
-The story was moved to MNN.com in July 2009.
+The story was moved to MNN.com.